-Established by soprano Susan Narucki at the University of California, San Diego in 2009, kallisti offers San Diego audiences exceptional performances of rarely heard works for voice in an intimate setting. kallisti creates remarkable collaborations between singers from UC San Diego's Graduate Program in Contemporary Music Performance and distinguished guest artists in a wide range of repertoire that celebrates the extraordinary beauty and power of the singing voice.
+Established by Grammy award-winning soprano Susan Narucki at the University of California, San Diego in 2009, kallisti offers San Diego audiences exceptional performances of rarely heard works for voice in an intimate setting.
+Singers from UC San Diego's Graduate Program in Contemporary Music Performance and distinguished guest artists collaborate in a wide range of repertoire that celebrates the extraordinary beauty and power of the singing voice.

 kallisti has also been featured with the La Jolla Symphony (Berio:Symphony) and on the Green Umbrella Series at the Los Angeles Philhamonic (Reich: Music for 18), both with conductor Steven Schick and in the San Diego Symphony's 2018 It's About Time Festival at Copley Symphony Hall.
 In addition, kallisti has toured to Stanford University in a unique collaboration of three world premiere operas: The Voice Machine (2016)

 kallisti chamber operas bring rarely heard masterworks and world premieres to the San Diego community. kallisti presented the San Diego premiere of Viktor Ullman's 1943 chamber opera Der Kaiser von Atlantis (2012) in a critically acclaimed production that has been viewed over 4000 times worldwide on Vimeo.